xeeenia/metasense-challenge/README.md

 ## On the use of AI assistants

-I used Claude (Anthropic) throughout this exercise, and it would be easier to under-describe that than to describe it accurately, so:
+I used Claude (Anthropic) throughout this exercise, so I want to be explicit about how it was used:

 - **Scoping and background research.** Locating candidate public datasets, and reading around cuffless-BP and PPG signal-quality literature to work out which